Georgian National Ballet a family dance with history

 The troupe still includes 80 male and 30 female dancers and 15 musicians, and has given more than 10,000 concerts in about 100 countries on all five continents.

-The programme has been altered over the years and the latest vision from the family at the heart of the troupe has caused some concern among traditionalists.
+The program has been altered over the years and the latest vision from the family at the heart of the troupe has caused some concern among traditionalists.

-"I knew that our new programme would cause a big discussion in Georgia and I even wanted that explosion.
+"I knew that our new program would cause a big discussion in Georgia and I even wanted that explosion.
 What is art without such explosions?"
 Iliko Sukhishvili Jr. said.

 "I had basics, all main geometry of the dance and I used all of that," he said.